Oklahoma man, 22, found dead inside Oklahoma County jail

 OKLAHOMA CITY (AP) — A 22-year-old man was found dead Wednesday inside his cell in the Oklahoma County Detention Center, the fourth inmate to die in the problem-plagued facility this year, authorities said.

 Officials at the jail in Oklahoma City said in a press release that Parker Stephens was found unresponsive in his cell and was later pronounced dead at the scene.
-A spokesman for the facility, Mac Mullings, said Stephens did have a cell mate.
+A spokesman for the facility, Mac Mullings, said Stephens did have a cell mate inside the cell when his body was found, but “at this point, there’s no reason to think the cell mate was involved.”

-An internal investigation unit at the facility is looking into Stephens’ death, and the state medical examiner will determine the cause of death, the release says.
+An internal investigation unit at the facility is looking into Stephens’ death, and the state medical examiner will determine the cause of death, Mullings said.

 Stephens was being held on charges of assault and battery with a deadly weapon, manufacturing a controlled substance and possession of drugs within 1000 feet (304.80 meters) of a school, court records show.